Alice Bast, Founder & President

 Alicia Carango, Communications Assistant

 As the Communications Assistant, Alicia works to provide NFCA's online community with the latest resources, news, and events surrounding celiac disease and other gluten-related disorders.
-Working closely with Cheryl, Alicia will update and expand on NFCA-affiliated websites as well as find new social media outlets where the NFCA can build an online presence.
-Through Facebook, Twitter, and LinkedIn, Alicia will engage with the NFCA online community and work towards a shared goal of raising awareness for celiac disease.
+Alicia updates and expands on NFCA-affiliated websites as well as find new social media outlets where the NFCA can build an online presence.
+Through Facebook, Twitter, LinkedIn, Pinterest, Instagram and YouTube, Alicia engages with the NFCA online community and work towards a shared goal of raising awareness for celiac disease.
 She was first introduced to celiac disease from her previous work in the clinical trial industry.
-From this previous experience, Alicia has developed an interest in raising awareness for research studies, particularly those for celiac disease.
+From this prior experience, Alicia has developed an interest in raising awareness for research studies, particularly those for celiac disease.
 Alicia works out of the Philadelphia office.
 Email Alicia Carango

 Loretta Jay, Healthcare Consultant